huaweicloud/terraform-provider-huaweicloud/docs/resources/dns_endpoint.md

 * `ip_address_id` - The ID of the IP address.

-* `ip` - The IP which is associated to the endpoint.

 * `status` - The status of IP address.

 * `created_at` - The created time of the IP address.